Seven against Thebes: Pindar

 for seven pyres feasted on the men’s young limbs.

 In another poem (Olympian 6) Pindar says that after "the corpses of the seven funeral pyres had been consumed", that Adrastus lamented Amphiaraus' death saying: "I dearly miss the eye of my army, good both as a seer and at fighting with the spear."

 Eleusinians

 The prohibition of the burial of the expeditions' dead at Thebes, is first attested for Aeschylus' lost tragedy Eleusinians (c.
 500-475 BC).
 According to Plutarch, Aeschylus' play dealt with the story of the recovery of the dead at Thebes by Theseus, as a favor to Adrastus.
 Here Theseus recovers the bodies through negotiation, rather than by defeating the Thebans in battle, as in later accounts, such as Euripides' Suppliants (c.
 420 BC).
 The tombs of the Seven, that the geographer Pausanias reports seeing on the road leading out of Eleusis, possibly already existed when Aeschlus' play was written.
+There is in Eleusis a small road, Επτά Επί Θήβαις ('Seven Against Thebes'), running parallel to the main road leading out of the town.
+On this street are unmarked, ancient tombs, all but two of which are fenced off (coordinates 38.0464509, 23.5301537).